The 7 Best Road Bike Pedals & Cleats to Ride

 Look Keo Blade carbon road bike pedals detail

-This is the selection of the best road bike pedals from manufacturers like Shimano, LOOK, Wahoo Speedplay, and Time.
+This is a selection of the best road bike pedals from manufacturers such as Shimano, LOOK, Wahoo Speedplay, and Time.

-I selected them after comparing 30 pedals, talking with dozens of road (pro) cyclists, and using different pedals by myself.
+I selected them after comparing 30 pedals, talking with dozens of road (pro) cyclists, and using different pedals myself.
+Then, I rated them based on this road bike pedal testing procedure.

-Below, you learn more about different types of road clipless pedals, their pros, and their cons.
+Below, you will also learn more about different types of road clipless pedals and their pros and cons.

 What Are the Best Road Bike Pedals?